-13.0 CONFLICTS OF INTEREST
+13. CONFLICTS OF INTEREST

 - 13.1 A conflict of interest is a situation in which a personal interest of an employee, or representative within or outside Veolia, conflicts with those of Veolia.
 These may be financial, professional, family or other interests.
-No decision made in Veolia's name must be impacted by any conflict of interest, whether apparent or actual. - 13.2 If a situation arises where your personal interests are, or could be perceived to be, in conflict with those of Veolia, you must immediately inform your manager with sufficient details so that he or she can ensure that the situation is managed appropriately.
-You must refrain from making any relevant decision or taking any other relevant action unless and until the situation has been authorised by your manager.
-When the conflict concerns an executive or senior manager, the Zone Chief Compliance Officer should be consulted.
+No decision made in Veolia's name must be impacted by any conflict of interest, whether apparent or actual. - 13.2 If a situation arises where your personal interests are, or could be perceived to be, in conflict with those of Veolia, you must immediately inform your manager with sufficient details.
+He or she must then consult with the Zone Chief Compliance Officer, who will help ensure that the situation is managed appropriately.
+You must refrain from making any relevant decisions, or taking any other relevant action, unless (and until) the situation has been assessed by your manager (in consultation with the Zone Chief Compliance Officer).
+The Zone Chief Compliance Officer will record that an assessment has been made along with relevant measures (if any) put in place. - 13.3 For examples of potential conflicts of interest, including personal relationships at work, please see Appendix I of this policy document.